vivek-vishwanath/xv6/README.md

 of a secure mechanism for storing and retrieving passwords in xv6.
 Please refer to content discussed in the security lectures as well as resources online regarding Linux's own password system for inspiration.
-The autograder will be testing for correctness of your implementation being able to facilitate login, but emphasis will be put on handgrading to check for secureness of your design.
+The autograder will be testing for correctness of your implementation being able to facilitate login.
-Please include `login_design.md` in your final submission which describes what mechanisms you utilized to secure your system, which files are created in the process, and what the content of those files mean.

 Instead of launching xv6 by using `xv6-qemu`, we have provided an alternative script `login-xv6-qemu` which relies on `user/src/login/login_init.c` and